ooni/spec/backends/bk-003-collector.md

 JSON documents.
 Legacy OONI probes represent a single report consisting of several measurements as a single YAML document.
 Users still using the old YAML based format are encouraged to upgrade to JSON ASAP.
-A server side implementation of the collector MUST support the JSON format and SHOULD NOT support YAML after 2019-06-06.
+A server side implementation of the collector MUST support the JSON format.

 It is outside of the scope of this section to define: